TylorS/typed/apps/website/content/guides/ui-toolbar.md

 order: 246
 ---

-An editor offers Bold and Italic beside the current text.
-Both can be enabled, so neither is the single “selected toolbar item.”
-The toolbar has one keyboard location; the document has two formatting preferences.
-We will connect those facts without making arrow navigation toggle text styles.
-This extends the [drawing-tools walkthrough](/explore/ui-collections-and-focus) with pressed state and shows where nested controls would need a different keyboard design.
+Bold and Italic are independent pressed values.
+Toolbar supplies one keyboard location for moving between them; arrowing to Italic must not toggle it.
+This example shows that separation.
+See [collections and focus](/explore/ui-collections-and-focus) for registration and changing item sets.

 ## Build a formatting toolbar with real state